krb3p/intro-se-1-string-methods/README.md

 ## Finding other methods

-Some of the methods have a very natural human feel to them (like the .upcase method, for example) and you may be able to understand what they do immediately.
-Others will (like .intern) may seem a lot stranger, and will only make sense once you've seen some more complex code.
+Some of the methods have a very natural human feel to them (like the `.upcase` method, for example) and you may be able to understand what they do immediately.
+Others (like `.intern`) will may seem a lot stranger, and will only make sense once you've seen some more complex code.

 To navigate documentation efficiently, many developers use `cmd + f` or `ctrl + f` to pull up the "find" text field.
 They they use related keywords to jump straight to the information they need.
 If you want to figure out how to make a string print out backwards, try typing words like "backwards" or "reverse" in the find field.